brianglass/anastasis/files/tues1mc.md

 F

-You were called Â‘Voice of the WordÂ’, blest Saint.
+You were called ‘Voice of the Word’, blest Saint.
 Therefore, O Forerunner, receive our voices that we bring to you, freeing us from evils by your mediation. ****

 W